 Course fees are charged at one of four rates depending on your fee status.
 These rates are: Home, EU, Islands and Overseas, but please note the EU and Islands fee statuses are no longer applicable to students who commenced their studies in 2021/22 or later and that students from the EU who commenced a course of study in 2021/22 will be charged Overseas fees unless they hold settled or pre-settled status under the EUSS scheme and meet the other qualifying criteria.

 How is my fee status decided?

 All English universities use the same criteria to assess students' fee status which can be found on the UK Council for International Students' (UKCISA) website.
 If you are unsure about your fee status you should read this information first.
 The information provided by UKCISA is a summary of the government regulations for assessing fee status that is used by all English universities.

 Broadly speaking, your fee status depends on your nationality, your immigration status in the UK, where you have been living and what you have been doing for the three years prior to the start of your course.

 Universities are required to assess each student's fee status independently which means that we cannot take into account decisions made by other Universities.

 The University carries out an assessment of your fee status using the information you have provided on your application form.
 Current students enrolled on a course of study are welcome to contact us at any time if they have questions about their fee status.

 Can my fee status change?

-If you start a new course, then your fee status is re-assessed.
-If your circumstances have changed since you started your previous course, it may be possible for your fee status to change, although this is not automatic.
+If you start a new course then your fee status will be re-assessed.
+If your circumstances have changed since you started your previous course, your fee status may be different.

 Equivalent and Lower Qualification (ELQ) fee